Bionic Man Tests World’s First Mind-Controlled Artificial Arm, Johnny Metheny Like ‘Star Wars’ Luke Skywalker

 Johnny Metheny may not be the world’s first bionic man, but he is the very first person to test out an artificial limb that is completely controlled by the human brain.
 The Modular Prosthetic Limb is a cutting-edge bionic arm funded in part by the Defense Advanced Research Projects Agency (DARPA).
-This bionic arm resembles the science fiction of Star Wars since Luke Skywalker had his hand lopped off by Darth Vader only to have it replaced with a robotic replacement.
+This bionic arm resembles the science fiction of Star Wars since Luke Skywalker had his hand chopped off by Darth Vader only to have it replaced with a robotic replacement.

 Metheny told Fox 35 that he originally lost his arm due to a fast-moving cancer that started as a protrusion on his left hand.
 Only four other people had suffered from similar cancers, so the Florida man had to decide whether to amputate his arm at the elbow.